-Normal Arrangement Indicate hymn number: Play ONE of the hymns listed above, one verse only, in the normal arrangement.
-Use a hymn other than the complete hymn from this played assignment.
-Manual Only Indicate hymn number: Play ONE hymn, one verse only, on the Great manual (no pedal).
-This may duplicate the normal-arrangement hymn, but must be different than the manual-only hymn chosen for Played Assignment 1.
+Normal Arrangement Indicate hymn number: Play ONE of the hymns listed above, one verse only, in the normal arrangement (upper three voices on the Great, bass in the Pedal).
+Use a hymn other than normal-arrangement hymn from Played Assignment 2 and other than the complete hymns from Played Assignments 2 and 3.
 Complete Hymn Indicate hymn number: --- Play ONE hymn completely, with no more complexity than for a church service (introduction and all verses, using a rearrangement of parts and/or a change of registration between verses at least once throughout the hymn).
-Use a hymn other than the one played as a normal-arrangement hymn.
+Use a hymn other than those played as normal-arrangement hymns for Played Assignments 2 and 3.
 Your teacher will conduct all or part of the hymn, and you should be able to yield to their beat with precision and flexibility.
 Include tenor solo technique as described below.
 Choose a section of a hymn (at least two phrases) where the TENOR line has melodic interest.
 (A few hymns that may include such sections are marked above with an asterisk []).
 Solo out the tenor part with the left hand (play tenor on a manual with a more prominent sound, and play soprano and alto on a different manual with a less prominent sound).
 Prepare this "tenor solo" technique in two ways: a.
 Play the tenor solo in the normal written range. b.
 Play the tenor up an octave.
 (Move the hand; don't just use higher-pitched stops.)